TheMrAI/TheMrAI.github.io/content/contemplation/feedback/index.md

 had to do it.
 And only we could do it.
 Little by little we can learn that we can do what we want, but only if we act as we know we should in the situations we are least likely to do so.
 Those are the moments that matter.
-They occur each and every day and they are very small.
+They occur each and every day, and they are very small.
 So small it is hard to notice you are making any progress.
 That is why you need others you trust, others you can share with, who see you from a different perspective.
 That is when you get feedback, when you inquire.
 It starts and ends with you.